thechangelog/changelog.com/INFRASTRUCTURE.md

 Application (changelog-2024-01-12.fly.dev)
 ```

 The production database - PostgreSQL - is running on Neon.tech.
-It is a
+It is
 replicated setup, with one leader (RW) & one replica (RO).
 We are currently not
-using the replica, and since Neon.tech scales down to 0, this isn't costing
+using the replica, and since Neon.tech scales down to 0, this doesn't cost
 anything.

 ```